nVent-CIS-Global/INDIVIDUAL-TW2-SKU-REPO/ReadMe.txt

-This repo is for INDIVIDUAL THRAX SKU project
+This repo is for INDIVIDUAL THRAX WAVE 2 SKU project